Late last year, some students at Boise State University threatened to protest a new company on campus called “Big City Coffee.”

-For Fendley though, she said the “Thin Blue Line” flag was not a display of anything that had to do with the Black Lives Matter movement.
-Fendley said that she started displaying the flag after five Dallas police officers were killed in the line of duty back in 2016.
+For Fendley, though, she said the “Thin Blue Line” flag was not a display of anything related to the Black Lives Matter movement.
+Instead, Fendley noted that she started displaying the flag after five Dallas police officers were killed in the line of duty back in 2016.

-Fendley’s fiance, Kevin Holtry, who lost one of his legs in the line of duty due to gun shot wounds, is now wheelchair bound.
+Fendley’s fiance, Kevin Holtry, who lost one of his legs in the line of duty due to gunshot wounds, now uses a wheelchair.

-Holtry made an appearance on 670 KBOI’s Nate Shelman show and and disputed the universities side of the story.
+Holtry appeared on 670 KBOI’s Nate Shelman show and disputed the universities side of the story.
 Holtry told Shelman,

 They just wanted her gone.

-Holtry said that school administrators made it pretty clear in a private meeting that they wanted Big City gone from campus.
+Holtry said that school administrators made it pretty clear that they wanted Big City gone from campus in a private meeting.